JoseCastanoCoding/JoseCastanoCoding/README.md

 ## Who am I ?

 👨‍💻 My name is `Jose` and I'm a Full-Stack Software Developer nearing 3 years of experience within the **.NET** space.
-My primary focus is on C#, ASP.NET, and MVC, and I am very enthusiastic about learning new technologies and frameworks.
+My primary focus is on C#, Javascript, ASP.NET, and MVC, and I am very enthusiastic about learning new technologies and frameworks.
 My goal is to master the tech stack I am currently using and I am fully determined to do so!

 📚 I dived into software development in August 2020 and since then I fell in love ❤ with it!
 I enroled in a Professional Diploma in Full Stack Software Development with the Code Institute of Ireland and learned the basic foundations of front-end development using declarative languages like HTML and CSS and programming languages like Javascript and Python.
 I very much enjoyed learning and utilizing frameworks like Bootstrap, jQuery and Django for some of the projects I created throughout my studies.